Rearview Mirrors, 2021

 Boxes, 2024

-Ebeji, 2024
+Ebeji(Twins), 2024

 This series explores the spiritual and cultural significance of twins in diaspora societies, focusing on the tension between their interconnectedness and individuality.
 Using techniques like double exposure and mirror reflections, the work blurs the boundaries between the twins while also highlighting their distinct identities.
 It invites viewers to reflect on the complex symbolism of twinship, exploring themes of identity, cultural reverence, and spiritual meaning.